2019 - 2020 KX450 Review and Modification

 The shock is also almost identical to the CRF450 unit.
 It does have a different design Compression adjuster but both adjusters can be modified to duplicate each other.
 Basically top notch components!

 The power is deceiving.
 While not offering as much top end HP as the Honda, the low RPM torque is greater making the bike easy to control and hook up out of slippery turns or rough terrain.
 The 3 different maps allow the rider to experiment with different power deliveries.

-Too Tech is using the KX FI ECU Calibration tool to create better throttle control in rough or sensative throttle applications (ruts, square edge exits) while also delivering noticeably MORE power at mid to full throttle openings!!
+Too Tech is using the KX FI ECU Calibration tool to create better throttle control in rough or sensative throttle applications (ruts, square edge exits) while also delivering noticeably MORE power at part to full throttle openings!!
 Over rev is significantly improved.
 (Although not quite Honda top end power, the improved control at low throttle openings and improved top end power put the KX on par with all of the 450's).

 This is a great all around bike.
 It is narrow and light allowing lighter smaller riders to ride well on it while larger folks can adjust the handlebars and footpegs to suite their needs.
 The frame absorbs the sharpest edges, the hydraulic clutch eases lever pull and ensures a consistent engagement point, the engine offers a great power delivery compromise and it has electric start while being the lightest Japanese bike by far.